technologiestiftung/stadtpuls-frontend/README.md

 This repository contains the frontend of the platform *Stadtpuls* of Technologiestiftung Berlin.
 It is built using [Next.js](https://nextjs.org/), TypeScript, [visx](https://airbnb.io/visx/), and [a wrapper for Mapbox GL](https://visgl.github.io/react-map-gl/).

-The API for retrieving data can found in a [different repository](https://github.com/technologiestiftung/berlin-datahub-api).
+The API for authenticating and posting from external sources (e.g. The Things Network) can found in a [different repository](https://github.com/technologiestiftung/stadtpuls-api).

 ## Getting started